COVID-19 in SWVA: LENOWISCO district daily cases below five

 The seven-day average rate of positive PCR test results in the LENOWISCO district in Tuesday’s report dropped from 9.3% to 8.9%.
 The statewide seven-day positivity rate dropped from 9.3% to 9.1%.

-Inmate cases at Red Onion State Prison remained at 61 inmate cases and two staff/contractor cases Tuesday, according to the Virginia Department of Corrections.
+Red Onion State Prison remained at 61 inmate cases and two staff/contractor cases on Tuesday, according to the Virginia Department of Corrections.

 Wallens Ridge State Prison in Big Stone Gap remained at 20 inmate cases and one active staff/contractor case.
 Wise Correctional Center near Coeburn remained at 24 inmate cases and no active staff/contractor cases.